horizon9-io/mlinjection/README.md

 # mlinjection
-A machine learning library similar to libinjection for OWASP top 10 attacks.
+A machine learning library similar to libinjection for classifying OWASP top 10 attacks.